Tuscan37/GT2CarTools/readme.md

 Green Color Multiplier:161
 Blue Color Multiplier: 255

-The program will only affect colors with the paintmask colors equal 248 248 248.
+The program will only affect colors with the paintmask colors equal to 248 248 248.

 2. GT2WhiteWasher